-Why are university students easily deceived?
+| Why are university students easily deceived?

-- They may lack experience in wider society and have little knowledge of consumer affairs. - They are permitted to enter into legally binding contracts without their parents' consent as soon as they reach the age of majority. - They may not know who to consult when they get into trouble. - They may not think they'll ever encounter trouble in the first place. - They keep things to themselves because they don't want to bother anyone else ... and so on.
+- · They may lack experience in wider society and have little knowledge of consumer affairs. - They may not know who to consult when they get into trouble. - They may not think they'll ever encounter trouble in the first place. - They keep things to themselves because they don't want to bother anyone else ... and so on.